Glossary

 Hash ring

-The hash ring is a distributed data structure used by Cortex for sharding, replication and service discovery.
+The hash ring is a distributed data structure used by Cortex for sharding, replication, and service discovery.
 The hash ring data structure gets shared across Cortex replicas via gossip or a key-value store.

 For more information, please refer to the Architecture documentation.